Death of the Author by Nnedi Okorafor

 As I stood in the crumbling parking lot, the hot concrete warming the metal of my feet, I was sure of it: the Earth had great things ahead of it, even still. (p.28)

-The contrasts between these moments sets up a question which persists throughout Death of the Author.
-Is Ankara merely a reflection of Zelu's experiences--a character which Zelu is creating so as to better process her feelings of despair and rejection?
+The contrasts between these moments sets up a question which I think persists in the background of Death of the Author's two storylines.
+Is Ankara, as a fictional character in Zelu's novel, merely a reflection of Zelu's experiences--a protagonist which Zelu is creating so as to better process her feelings of despair and rejection?
 Alternately, given how Ankara's outlook on her own existence differs so sharply from Zelu's, is the story of Ankara's life something external to the author who created her, with Ankara representing an entity which despite being fictional, nevertheless has an existence all its own?

 Or, to phrase that question in genre terms, is Ankara a fully intelligent being, or is she nothing more than a robot?

-These questions persist as the plot of Zelu's novel continues--a story which, as the book develops, details how Ankara learns of the threat represented by the Trippers, and then in turn must work to navigate a war that ultimately hinges on how automated life should pursue its future.
-Should the robotic creations of humanity spend eternity documenting the decaying accomplishments of human culture and history (as the other Humes like Ankara seem to believe), or should these artificial beings violently sever their connection to the past so as to fully embrace a future which their original creators could never conceive of (as is the conviction of the NoBodies)?
-Alternately, could it perhaps be the case that the nihilistic philosophy of destruction embodied by the Trippers is the only true solution to the crisis of purpose and meaning which automated life now faces in the wake of the death of human civilization?
-Is the singular objective which humanity's robotic creations must turn themselves towards now that their creators are dead the obliteration of intelligence itself?
+These questions persist as the plot of Ankara's story develops--a story which, as the book continues, details how Ankara learns of the threat represented by the Trippers, and then in turn must work to navigate a war that ultimately hinges on how automated life should pursue its future.
+Should the robotic creations of humanity spend eternity documenting the accomplishments of human culture and history (as the other Humes like Ankara seem to believe), or should these artificial beings violently sever their connection to the past so as to fully embrace a future which their original creators could never conceive of (as is the conviction of the NoBodies)?
+Alternately, could it perhaps be the case that the nihilistic philosophy of destruction embodied by the Trippers is the only true solution to the fact of humanity's death?
+Is the singular objective which Earth's robotic creations must turn themselves towards now that their creators are gone the obliteration of intelligence itself?

 There's one scene in particular which I think both highlights and foreshadows the fascinating ways that Okorafor dramatizes Zelu's conflicted link to her art.
-Shortly after Zelu has successfully sold Rusted Robots to a publisher, she decides to use part of the advanced payment she has received for her novel to test out a newly developed subscription service on her phone.
+As Zelu is in the process of writing her first draft of Rusted Robots she decides to test out a newly developed subscription service on her phone as a method of doing research for her story.
 Via this service, Zelu is able to order a fully autonomous self-driving car to come to her house and take her on various errands.
-The result is that due to her disability, for the first time in her life, Zelu is confronted with the experience of being utterly alone in a vehicle that is operating under her control.
-Consequently, she is immediately overwhelmed with feelings of fear and fascination at this technology, with the self-driving car very clearly being an entity whose existence is separate from Zelu, even as its actions are constrained by her will.
+Due to her disability, this experience represents the first time in Zelu's life that she finds herself utterly alone in a moving vehicle.
+Consequently, she is immediately overwhelmed with feelings of fear and fascination at this technology, with the self-driving car very clearly being an entity whose existence Zelu perceives to be separate to herself, even as its actions are constrained by her will.

 "This is so weird," she muttered as she watched the steering wheel moving on its own.
 It was the first time she'd ever been in a moving vehicle by herself.
 Nobody was there, but she couldn't shake the feeling that there was a presence; something was in control.
 It was like being driven by a ghost.
 "Or should I say a NoBody," she said to herself, laughing.